Inverse Mechano-Electrical Reconstruction of Cardiac Excitation Wave Patterns from Mechanical Deformation using Deep

-Here, $u$, $v$ and $T_a$ are dimensionless, normalized dynamic variables for excitation, refractoriness and active stress, respectively.
-Together with the diffusive term in equation (\ref{eq:modelu}), the model produces nonlinear waves of electrical excitation followed by waves of active stress and contraction, respectively.
-The properties of the excitation wave pattern are regulated by the electrical parameters $a$ and $k$.
+Here, $V$, $r$ and $T_a$ are dimensionless, normalized dynamic variables for excitation (voltage), refractoriness and active stress, respectively, and $k$ and $a$ are electrical parameters, which influence properties of the excitation waves, such as their wavelengths.
+Together with the diffusive term in equation (\ref{eq:modelu}),

+including the diffusion constant $D$, the model produces nonlinear waves of electrical excitation (anisotropic in two-dimensional model) followed by waves of active stress and contraction, respectively.
 The contraction strength or magnitude of active stress is regulated by the parameter $k_T$.

 The electrical model facilitates stretch-activated mechano-electrical feedback via a stretch-induced ionic current $I_s$, which modulates the excitatory dynamics upon stretch: